emmercm/www/src/blog/creating-before-after-hooks-for-unix-commands.md

 ## The `$@` special parameter

-First we need a quick explanation of the `$@` special parameter.
+First, we need a quick explanation of the `$@` special parameter.
 When used, `$@` expands to the positional parameters passed to a script file or function.
 To prevent undesired word splitting, `$@` should usually be wrapped with double quotes.

 Here is an example function that echoes its parameters: